analogdevicesinc/ai8x-synthesis/README.md

 * Since the internal network format is HWC in groups of four channels, output concatenation only works properly when all components of the concatenation other than the last have multiples of four channels.

-* Dilation, groups, and depth-wise convolutions are not supported. *Note: Batch normalization should be folded into the weights, see [Batch Normalization](#Batch-Normalization).*
+* Groups, and depth-wise convolutions are not supported. *Note: Batch normalization should be folded into the weights, see [Batch Normalization](#Batch-Normalization).*

 ### Fully Connected (Linear) Layers